gicentre/elm-vegalite/docs/changeNotes.md

 - New option labelling functions `inLabelledOptions`, `inLabelledDatumOptions` and `inLabelledDataOptions` for attaching labels to each option in a radio or drop-down selection.
 Thanks to @hingew for identifying the need for this.

+### Changes

+- When providing a domain expression with `scDomainExpr`, a VL `domainRaw` rather than `domain` is generated, taking advantge of VL 5.13's new `domainRaw` specification. \_Note: This may be removed and replaced with a separate `scDomainRaw` function if it offers a meaningful difference to the old behaviour.

 ---

 ## V5.4.3 ➡ V5.5